Stuycs-K/final-project-09-ng-jason-vuong-carmin/WORKLOG.md

 - want to make this cipher available for byte data, not just chars
 - attempted to make a bytearray, but this did not work

+## 5/31/2024
+Worked on getting byte data to work
+- make a makefile to speed up the workflow
+- figured out a way to open files using the "wb"/"rb" modes

 ## Carmin Vuong

 ### 5/23/2024